sdash77/arcgis-python-api/docs/api_ref/readme.md

 ## On-going doc updates
 Here is the part that explains how to incrementally build the doc once the set-up process is completed.
- - From the Command Prompt, simply run `make html` from the `docs` folder to re-build the `html` and index it.
+ - From the Command Prompt, simply run `make html` from the `docs/api-ref` folder to re-build the `html` and index it.
  - Do this step regularly throughout the editing session to verify the translation of the Python docstrings to `html`.

-**Note:**  The initial `rst` files are built by running `sphinx-apidoc -f -o source ../src/arcgis` from `docs` folder.
+**Note:**  The initial `rst` files are built by running `sphinx-apidoc -f -o source ../src/arcgis` from `docs/api-ref` folder.
 This creates / updates the `rst` files, but generally is not part of the on-going documentation process.
 These `rst` files are gained locally by pulling the latest repo.
 Any new modules that get created will require an `rst` file be created, also.